ktyntang/ktyntang/README.md

 ### 👋 Hi, I’m @ktyntang

 - 🌱 Full-stack developer with an appetite for challenging work in a tech-forward and environmentally conscious company.
-I am cautiously optimistic about the future of humanity and want to spend my career making long-lasting good.
 - 💻 Javascript, React, Node.js, Express.js, HTML5, CSS3 + Grid/Flexbox/Bootstrap.
 Python3, Flask.
 - 📫 Currently looking for job opportunities so please reach me at ktyntang@gmail.com